zqiang3/CS-Notes/docs/notes/apue-process.md

 ## fork Function

-This function is called once but returns twice. 这样做的原因是一个进程可以有多个子进程，但并没有函数可以获取子进程的ID。而每个进程都可以调用getppid获取父进程的ID，因此子进程中fork调用返回0。
+This function is called once but returns twice.
 Both the child and the parent continue executing with the instruction that follows the call to fork.

 The child is a copy of the parent.
-For example, the child gets a copy of the parent's data space, heap, and stack.
-The parent and the child share the text segment.
+For example, the child gets a copy of the parent's data **space, heap, and stack.** The parent and the child **share the text segment**.

 Current implementations don't perform a complete copy of the parent's data, stack, and heap, since a fork is often followed by an exec.
-A technique called copy-on-write is used.
+A technique called **copy-on-write** is used.
 These regions are shared by the parent and child and have their protection chaned by the kernel to read-only.
 If either process tries to modify these regions, the kernel then makes a copy of that piece of memory only, typically a "page" in a virtual memory system.

 有关线程的讨论，参见后续章节。